JanRajtr/usefulthings/README.md

 #  UsefulThings

 During my projects in iOS Development I has been often exposed to similar tasks so I made this package which contains following functions.
-Some of them I made but most of them (almost every) of them is result of pain and stackoverlying.
-Uhm and yeah, I still don't feel ashamed by it.
+Most of them (almost every) of them is result of pain and stackoverlying.
+So before you would start arguing that it is not my grail, please save your time.
 Feel free to contribute.

 ## Array
 ## CAShapeLayer